MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 )
 ```

-?> If Access credentials are provided, create an App Access Token.
+If Access credentials are provided, create an App Access Token.
 Otherwise, create an Application-only Access Token, which has limited context (it can't access a current user), it but different API rate limit restrictions which can be more favorable for certain requests.

+?> Not covered here is the User access token, which requires a user to sign into Twitter and then enter a short code into your application.
+So that your app can perform actions on their behalf - this flow is unnecessary if you want to make a bot, do bulk retweets as your own bot account or do searches.
+Rate limiting is on each user.
+This use flow would require you to setup your own API to handle this complex flow.
+Or you can enter the code on the command-line and capture using `input()` if you want to try that out locally without the extra setup.

-?> Then set up an API instance which will automatically wait and print a notification if a rate limit is reached, to avoid getting blocked by the API.
+Then set up an API instance which will automatically wait and print a notification if a rate limit is reached, to avoid getting blocked by the API.

 If you are doing automation for a task like search, which doesn't need a concept of "me" as a Twitter account, you can use the "application-only" flow above which does **not** use access details, only consumer details.
 The drawback is that some methods around `.me` or `.home_timeline` will no longer work, but the advantage is that certain endpoints like `.search` have a higher threshold for rate limiting.

 You can start using the application-only approach without hassle, but if you are interested to learn you can read the  [application-only](https://developer.twitter.com/en/docs/basics/authentication/overview/application-only) doc.

 > As this method is specific to the application, it does not involve any users.
 This method is typically for developers that need read-only access to public information.
+>
+> API calls using app-only authentication are rate limited per API method at the app level. [source](https://developer.twitter.com/en/docs/basics/authentication/oauth-2-0)

 ## Users